SiarheiZhamoidzik/cicd-first-try/README.md

 - docker-compose.yaml file - contains settings for execution of Dockerfile
 - Dockerfile - contains settings for docker image creation
 - pipeline.jenkins - Jenkins pipeline settings

+How to use:
+- Clone repository to local folder
+- open command line in root folder /cicd-first-try
+- run command "docker-compose up" to execute docker-compose file and create docker container
+- open http://localhost:8080/ to set Jenkins
+- create Jenkins Pipeline:
+    - "Build Triggers" should be set: choose Poll SCM and set schedule like '* * * * *'
+    - "Definition" = 'Pipeline script from SCM', Repository URL = 'https://github.com/SiarheiZhamoidzik/cicd-first-try'
+    - on GitHub create personal access token (classic) in accordance with https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token (it will be used for mergeing branches and pushing it into remote repository)
+    - add personal access token to Jenkins in Manage Jenkins > Manage Credentials > System > Global credentials > Add credentials
+    - use this credential in the field "Credentials" in Jenkins pipeline settings and put the name of the credention into the pipeline.jenkins file like "withCredentials([gitUsernamePassword(credentialsId: 'github_test_token', gitToolName: 'Default')])"
+    - set "Branch Specifier (blank for 'any')" = '*/dev'
+    - set "Script Path" = pipeline.jenkins
+- Configuration connection to the Database from the container in accordance with instruction from HW
+- Set user and password in file cnx_settings.py
+- Run Jenkins pipeline.
+    Expected result:
+        - tests are passed
+        - DEV branch is merged to RELEASE and MAIN branches

+If pipeline trigger was set properly then it is expected that when user add any changes to dev branch (with PR from any feature branch, for example), then in 1 minute pipeline should be executed automatically